Mike Epps

 Michael Elliot Epps (born November 18, 1970) is an American stand-up comedian and actor.
 He played Day-Day Jones in Next Friday and its sequel, Friday After Next, and also appeared in The Hangover and The Hangover Part III as "Black Doug".
 He was the voice of main character Boog in Open Season 2, replacing Martin Lawrence, with whom he starred in the comedy Welcome Home Roscoe Jenkins, playing "Reggie", cousin of Roscoe (played by Lawrence).
 He played Lloyd Jefferson "L.J."
-Wade in the films Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007).
-He has had starring roles in the sitcoms Uncle Buck and The Upshaws.
+Wayne in the Resident Evil films (2004–2007) and O'Neil in the Sony's Spider-Man Universe film Madame Web (2024). he has had starring roles in the sitcoms Uncle Buck and The Upshaws.

 Early life

-Epps was born and raised in Indianapolis, Indiana, the son of Mary Reed and (the late) Tommie Epps.
+Epps was born and raised in Indianapolis, the son of Mary Reed and Tommie Epps.
 In his adulthood, Epps moved to Brooklyn to star in Def Comedy Jam in 1994.

 Career

 Stand-up comedy

 Epps began his professional career by joining the Def Comedy Jam tour in 1995 and starred in two of HBO's Def Comedy Jam broadcasts.